arthurvinx/annotate/README.md

 | c   | 3     |
 | a   | 4     |

-In the case of duplicated keys, such as the key 'a' from **Example 1**, the value for this key in the database will be replaced for each new entry found in the mapping file.
-Thus, the final value for the key 'a' is 4.
+In the case of duplicated keys, such as the key `a` from **Input 1**, the value for this key in the database will be replaced for each new entry found in the mapping file.
+Thus, the final value for the key `a` is `4`.

 There are arguments used to create the database that inform in which column to find the keys/values, as well as an argument informing the presence/absence of a header.

-To download a zip file containing the example data used in the next sections [click here](https://gist.github.com/jvfe/a1c913cd9f04c073f6d0e8a5ae85a10f/archive/eef5c90c96a4f590c6cb1cf123ca54cc4d7968c0.zip).
+To download a zip file containing the example data used in the next sections, [click here](https://gist.github.com/jvfe/a1c913cd9f04c073f6d0e8a5ae85a10f/archive/eef5c90c96a4f590c6cb1cf123ca54cc4d7968c0.zip).
 These files are also present in the [test](https://github.com/arthurvinx/annotate/tree/master/test) folder.

 ### Creating the database